-What is the Who How might may be people be harmed?
-Risk Risk Rating Remaining Risk Hazard?
-Probability Severity Risk Control Measures in Place Probability Severity Risk Objects Falling From a Height All Bruises, cuts, lacerations.
-5 4 20 Everybody in the area must be wearing a helmet.
+What is the Hazard?
+Who may be harmed?
+How might people be harmed?
+Risk Rating Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Objects Falling from a Height All Bruises, cuts, lacerations.
+5 4 20 • Everybody in the area must be wearing a helmet.
 All structural elements are physically checked and recorded during 3 monthly inspections, as well as visually from the ground at the start of a session.
 All participants are to remove everything from their pockets before they put on their climbing harness.
 Footwear must be appropriate and securely fastened.
 Participants are instructed to move away from the stack of crates when not placing a crate for the participants that are ascending.
 Ground anchors placed at a safe distance from Crate Tower so to avoid crates falling on belayers.
 Adjoining activities (except 3 Stack) will not be in use when Crate Stack is in use.
-2 4 8 Exposure / Hypothermia and Sunburn All Sunburn, high temperature, dehydration 4 2 8 Staff and participants must have suitable clothing for the weather and activity.
+2 4 8 Exposure/ Hypothermia and Sunburn All Sunburn, high temperature, dehydration 4 2 8 • Staff and participants must have suitable clothing for the weather and activity.
 Both staff and clients to drink plenty of water.
 Sun cream applied when needed.
-Wooden shelters in activity area 2 2 4 Adverse Weather All Sunburn, high temperature, dehydration 2 4 8 At the first sign of thunder and lightning continue until the flash to bang is no less than 30 secs, at which point the activity stops immediately.
+Wooden shelters in activity area 2 2 4 Adverse Weather All Sunburn, high temperature, dehydration 2 4 8 • At the first sign of thunder and lightning continue until the flash to bang is no less than 30 secs, at which point the activity stops immediately.
 The activity may continue 30 minutes after thunder is last heard.
-If there are high winds then the activity will stop and anybody off the ground will be safely lowered down, this decision will be made by the Activities Manager or combination of Duty Manager and Lead Instructor/s.
-Refer to 'Adverse Weather' policy 1 4 4
+If there are high winds then the activity will stop and anybody off the ground will be safely lowered down, this decision will be made by the Senior Instructor or a combination of Duty Manager and Lead Instructor/s.
+Refer to 'Adverse Weather' policy 1 4 4 Entrapment All Compression/ crushing injuries 3 3 9 • Loose jewellery to be removed, long hair tied back and loose clothing to be secured.
+Instructor is trained in an adequate rescue technique for activity, as well as a level 2 available onsite for a rescue.
+1 3 3